 As of Autumn 2019, the Department has significantly restructured and has moved to a new functional organisation model.
-The Department is now aligned under two pillars, Civil Justice & Equality and Criminal Justice, each led by a Deputy Secretary General.
+The Department is now aligned under two pillars, Civil Justice and Criminal Justice, each led by a Deputy Secretary General.
 Each pillar contains the following functions: Policy, Legislation, Governance, and Operations & Service Delivery.
 Further details on the recent restructuring programme can be found here: Reform and Transformation

 Supporting the work of both pillars are the enabling functions of Transparency, Corporate, and European Affairs.
 A range of other responsibilities are also exercised on behalf of the Department by agencies operating on either a statutory or an administrative basis.

 Full details of our strategy and business plans can be found in the Department of Justice Strategy Statement 2016-2019 and in our Department of Justice One Plan 2017.

 Helen McEntee TD is the Minister for Justice.
 She was appointed to this role in June 2020.